 - There is a minor mistake in the explanation of the NP-hardness proof.
-The gadget for x1 iff x2 and x3 has the additional condition x_2 or x_3.
-This, however, has to be fulfilled anyways in the corresponding application which is probably the reason I didn’t notice it in my ‘brute force evaluation’.
-As a further assurance: The construction has been tested in CPLEX with a satisfiable and an unsatisfiable formula and shown the desired behavior.
+The gadget for x1 iff x2 and x3 has the additional condition x2 or x3.
+This, however, has to be fulfilled anyways in the corresponding application which is probably the reason I didn't notice it in my 'brute force evaluation'.
+The proof has become much simpler thanks to this observation.
+Queued for publication, write me if you would like access in advance.

 - During the preparation of the experimental result table it has been noticed that there was a bad entry for the second integer program for full coverage in grid graphs.
 It wasn't able to solve the largest entry.
 This does not change the results because the second formulations was anyway the weakest one.
 (The reason for this error was probably accidentally pressing a button in ViM)